Self-improvement gets a bad name because of the smart salesmen who hijacked the term.

 Humans have a tendency to choose the path of least resistance.

 Smart salesmen who are aware of this human weakness, exploit it to the end and they get rich.
 Most of what’s marketed as self-improvement is aimed at people who want to skip the due process and succeed without paying the price of success.

 The price of success is paid in the currency of persistent effort.

 Sending a wish to the universe isn’t self-improvement.
-Neither is meditation, yoga, astrology, or any other pseudo-action, such as forcing yourself to smile, praying, and so on.
+Neither is meditation, yoga, astrology, or any other pseudo-action, such as forcing yourself to smile, positive thinking, and so on.

 Self-Improvement Requires Real Action And Due Process